RichardPHarris/GoLang/README.md

 # GoLang
-Repository for testing GO lang code.
+Repository for my work from the https://www.linkedin.com/learning/go-essential-training/getting-started course.